 The problem, though, is that marketing can overtake the scientific facts, and important issues can become obscured to the point of falsehoods.

-John Kelly, director of IBM Research has this to say in a Scientific American article
+John Kelly, director of IBM Research has this to say in a Scientific American article:

-This is an impressive claim, but it is hard to know what he means by it, since the first cognitive system is surely the human cognitive system.
+”The very first cognitive system, I would say, is the Watson computer that competed on Jeopardy!”This is an impressive claim, but it is hard to know what he means by it, since the first cognitive system is surely the human cognitive system.
 We must assume he meant to say "first artificial cognitive system".
 But the problem there is that it is simply not true.
 There are many older attempts to build cognitive systems.
 SOAR for example.

 SOAR is a research project which is a serious general theory of cognition.
 To quote: "Soar is a general cognitive architecture for developing systems that exhibit intelligent behavior.
 Researchers all over the world, both from the fields of artificial intelligence and cognitive science, are using Soar for a variety of tasks.
 It has been in use since 1983, evolving through many different versions to where it is now Soar, Version 9."